RIOC’s Plan for Southpoint Park Hits Opposition

 What’s in a name change?

 What started as Southpoint Park or just Southpoint, reclaimed from a ruined landscape, evolved suddenly.
-When RIOC recruited Fitzgerald and Halliday to shape the park’s future, it got a new name: Southpoint Open Space.
+When RIOC recruited Fitzgerald and Halliday to shape the park’s future in 2016, it got a new name: Southpoint Open Space.
+No reason given.

 RIOC Southpoint Park, Sans Residents